The monthly FT-Peterson US Economic Monitor tracks voter sentiment towards the US economy ahead of the presidential election in November.

 When the poll was first introduced in October, voters said the number one threat to the US economy voters was tensions with major trading partners such as China and Mexico, with rising healthcare costs a close second.

-Trade disputes are now a distant fourth, healthcare costs a distant second.
+Trade disputes are now a distant fourth, and healthcare costs are a (slightly less) distant second.

-The top concern is now a potential global slowdown, with almost one-third believing it to be the single biggest threat to the US economy, compared with just 13 per cent in October.
+The top concern is now a potential global slowdown, with almost three in ten believing it to be the single biggest threat to the US economy, compared with just 13 per cent in October.

-Democrats are more likely than Republicans to say they’ve changed their behaviour in response to the pandemic.
+Democrats are more likely than Republicans to say they’ve changed their behaviour in response to the pandemic, though the gap has slightly narrowed since March.

 The FT-Peterson US Economic Monitor polls are conducted online by Global Strategy Group, a Democratic polling firm, and North Star Opinion Research, a Republican group, on behalf of the Financial Times and the Peter G Peterson Foundation.